How to Plant a Carpet of Blue Spring Flowers

 Years ago, Martha Stewart Living Magazine featured an article about a bulb planting project at Martha’s home in Bedford, NY.
 The goal was to create a swath of blue spring flowers that would bloom under an established linden allée.

 The planting scheme featured six types of spring bulbs in various shades of blue.
-Combining several different types of bulbs was an aesthetic choice, but also a practical one to ensure a long flowering period from early through mid-spring.
+Several different types of bulbs were included to provide variations in color and texture, as well as to extend the bloom time from early through mid-spring.

-I have never forgotten that image of a carpet of heavenly blue flowers, and this fall, I am finally giving it a try — although on a much smaller scale!
+I have never forgotten those photos of a carpet of heavenly blue flowers.
+So I finally gave it a try — although on a much more modest scale!

 In the MSL article, bulbs were planted into well-prepared beds beneath the trees.
 There were no other plants, and no mention of what would fill these beds after the bulbs finished blooming.
 My bulbs were planted into an existing bed that runs along the edge of a woodland.
 The area faces north and is in full shade during the summer months.
 It’s already home to some low-growing perennials, including astilbes, ferns, and hostas.
 In the spring, before those perennials emerge, there are snowdrops, two types of white daffodils and white trilliums.
 I think the blue spring flowers will be a nice addition.